Chen-Wang-CUHK/KG-KE-KR-M/README.md

    - The trained model with the minimum generation ppl is chosen.
    - If there are multiple models with minimum generation ppl, choose the one with highest generation accuracy.
    - If there are multiple models with minimum generation ppl and highest generation accuracy, choose the one with the smallest training step.

+The evaluation process is added into `KG-KE-KR/translate.py`.
+Thus, there are two stages when we run `KG-KE-KR/translate.py`:
+   - **Inference stage**: the trained KG-KE-KR model is loaded to produce generated keyphrase candidates for the testing datasets.
+The generated candidates are stored in the `-output` file.
+The corresponding generation scores are stored in the `-scores_output` file.
+The predicted importance scores of source context tokens are stored in the `-sel_probs_output` file.
+   - **Evaluation stage**: the MAP, Micro-averaged F1 scores, and Macro-averaged F1 scores are computed by comparing the predictions (i.e. `-output`) and ground-truth keyphrases (i.e. `-kpg_tgt`).
+The `-kpg_context` is used to split present and absent keyphrases.
 ## Merging
 1. Download our trained reranker (scorer) [here](https://www.dropbox.com/s/8j17mrll5f77qaz/seed3435_reranker.zip?dl=1).
 Build `Merge/saved_models` folder and unzip the trained reranker in this folder.
 2. Merge and rerank three kinds of keyphrase candidates: